Course navigation

 namemax 64 charsLowercase letters, numbers, hyphens only.
 No reserved words ("anthropic", "claude").

 descriptionmax 1024 charsDescribe what the skill does AND when Claude should activate it.
-Be specific — vague descriptions cause missed triggers.
+Vague descriptions cause missed triggers.

 Creating a skill: step by step